drBenway/pixi-vn-wiki/start/make-visual-novel.md

 ## Use the "glue" feature of dialogues

-To improve the narrative, it can be useful to break up a dialogue and continue it in the next step.
+In visual novels it is often useful to paste text into the current dialogue, in the next step.
+For example, to pause a conversation and have it continue in a subsequent step.
 To do this, we can use the [glue functionality](/start/dialogue.md#dialogue-glue).

 This is the example: